PRISBteam/Hellinger_distances_for_MDF/README.md

-# Calculation of Hellinger distances amd Mesostructure intensity based on the EBSD data for grain orientation function
+# Calculation of Hellinger distances and Mesostructure intensity based on the EBSD data for grain orientation function

 This jupyter (.ipynb) notebook is written as a tool for automatic detection and quantification of mesostructure (including shear bands) based on the measurement of the Hellinger distances between random and actual misorientation distribution function (MDF) experimentally obtained by EBSD or X-ray microscopy.